-As Franciscan Sisters of Mary we go forth strengthening one another as we live and minister in the name of the Gospel.
-Our founder, Mary Odilia Berger, viewed everyone as sharing the love of Christ in their hearts.
-That spirit of inclusive hospitality is the foundation for the respect and dignity shown by the sisters for their sisters and brothers.
+As Franciscan Sisters of Mary, we have devoted our lives to living out the Gospel and ministering to those in need.
+Our founder, Mother Mary Odilia Berger, saw in each person the heart of Christ that unites all as sisters and brothers.
+That spirit of inclusive hospitality is the foundation for the respect and dignity the sisters share with all.

-We advocate for our sisters and brothers who are voiceless, lending our support to peace making, reconciliation and nonviolence.
-Our hearts are especially moved by the plight of women and children relegated to the margins of society.
+They have worked in parishes, birthing centers, hospitals, clinics, retreat centers, hospices, and women’s centers.
+They have advocated for sisters and brothers who have no voice, supporting peace, reconciliation, and nonviolence.
+Their hearts are especially moved by the plight of women and children pushed to the edges of society.

 The sisters have served in Missouri, Illinois, Wisconsin, Oklahoma, Arizona, Ohio, North Carolina, South Carolina, Texas, New Mexico, Peru, Brazil, South Africa, as well as other places.

 We have now entrusted our ministries to those who worked alongside our sisters, who share our mission and our values.